 A three-year starter at tight end for Miami (Fla.) from 1986-90, Chudzinski played on national championship teams in 1987 and 1989.
 He earned a bachelor's degree in business administration in 1990 and added a master's degree in business administration in 1996.

-All American Speakers is a speakers bureau and booking agency providing information on booking Rob Chudzinsk for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Rob Chudzinsk speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Rob Chudzinsk for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Rob Chudzinsk speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Rob Chudzinsk, an inspirational motivational speaker. bio for Rob Chudzinsk agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Rob Chudzinsk